coq/coq/doc/sphinx/user-extensions/syntax-extensions.rst

    Reserved Notation "x * y" (at level 40, left associativity).

-Those notations are already reserved in the `Notations.v` file of the prelude, loaded by defauylt when starting Coq.
+Those notations are already reserved in the `Notations.v` file of the prelude, loaded by default when starting Coq.
 The levels give priorities.
 The smallest the number, the highest the priority.
 For instance the respective levels of `+` and `*` explain why our example `"1 + 2 * 2"` is parsed as `1 + (2 * 2)` rather than `(1 + 2) *